-Well let’s start it with subtitles are cool and it offers remarkable sense when you watch something with subtitles you understand the depth of dialogue and story.
-Almost the majority of the video player on Windows support subtitles, but what is more interesting is that some of them support automatic subtitle search and download function.
-It saves your time and effort if you consume a lot of series and drama content.
-This story depicts how to automatically load subtitles on KMPlayer.
+Let’s accept that subtitles are cool; when you watch something with subtitles you understand the depth of dialogues.
+The majority of the video player on Windows support subtitles, what is interesting is that some of them support automatic subtitle search and download function.
+It saves time and effort when consuming a lot of series and drama content.
+This story depicts how to automatically load subtitles specifically on KMPlayer.

 Subtitles are everywhere, they can be found on Youtube, Netflix, and other on-demand video platforms.
 Even Android has a native voice-to-text function that generates subtitles based on what’s playing on your phone, let it be a video or video call.
 Indeed, A lot of people like to watch movies on their computer, especially when those movies are on the library-storage on their computer.
 Sure, you can search Google for subtitles and there are tons of websites that are ready to help you get what you want.
 But it makes sense to have a Video Player that can download subtitles while you’re watching it and that too automatically.
 We’ve released our top picks for Video player on Windows make sure to check them out (link is attached at story end), KMPlayer is one of the worthy mentions.